software-mansion/react-native-reanimated/docs/docs/api/LayoutAnimations/KeyframeAnimations.md

 ### 2. Create Keyframe object, define initial and final state

 In Keyframe's constructor pass object with definitions of your animation.
-Object keys correspond to animation progress, so to 0 assign the style, you want for your object at the beginning of the animation and to 100 assign the style you want for your object to have at the end of the animation.
+Object keys should be within range 0-100 and correspond to animation progress, so to 0 assign the style, you want for your object at the beginning of the animation and to 100 assign the style you want for your object to have at the end of the animation.

 ```js